BlueHorn07/math-problem-solving/_posts/probability-and-statistics/statistics/2021-06-06-introduction-to-linear-regression.md

 (a) If $R^2=1$, then $SSE = 0$, this means $\hat{y}_i = y_i$.

-All obs fall on the line.
+All observations fall on the line.

 (b) If $R^2 = 0$, then $\text{SSE} = \text{SST}$ or $\text{SSR} = 0$.